turnkeylinux-apps/tkldev/docs/advanced/building-appliances-offline.rst

     make

 As simple as that!
 If you get any errors noting packages not found, you may have missed them when you were loading them via Chanko.
-To resolve that, simply cd to the Chanko dir and get the required package.
-E.g. I need the hello-world package but I don't have it in my Chanko yet:
+Chanko can also get individual packages.
+So cd to the Chanko dir and get the required package.
+E.g.
+I need the hello package but I don't have it in my Chanko yet:

 .. code-block:: bash

     cd chankos/jessie
-    chanko-get hello-world
+    chanko-get hello